Logo

 What Is an Unsecured Personal Loan?

 An unsecured personal loan is a loan that doesn't require you to put up any form of collateral—like a car, personal savings, or house.
 Unsecured loans often provide quicker access to cash than secured loans.
 However, unsecured loans are considered greater risk by lenders, and may have higher interest rates or lower borrowing limits.
-Credit worthiness plays a big factor in both eligibility and interest rates for unsecured loans.
+Creditworthiness plays a big factor in both eligibility and interest rates for unsecured loans.

-Both unsecured and secured personal loans are very common, and the differences come down to several key factors:
+Both unsecured and secured personal loans are very common and the differences come down to several key factors:

 Faster payouts

-The speed will often depend on who is lending you money: online lenders tend to process loans the quickest, while bank and credit unions tend to have longer processing times.
+The speed will often depend on who is lending you money: online lenders tend to process loans the quickest, while banks and credit unions tend to have longer processing times.
 Because they don't require collateral documentation, like car titles or home deeds, unsecured loans tend to grant faster payouts.
 This can be as soon as the day you apply, with an average of three business days.

 No risk of losing property

-As you are not required to put up any collateral—like your home, car, or savings—unsecured loans pose no risk of losing your property in the event nonpayment.
+As you are not required to put up any collateral—like your home, car, or savings—unsecured loans pose no risk of losing your property in the event of nonpayment.
 However, there are still consequences, such as damage to your credit score and the possibility of being sued if you miss payments or default on your loan.

 Higher rates